chrisdentremont/chrisdentremont/README.md

 ### 👋 Hello, I'm Chris!
-I am currently a senior at Wentworth Institute of Technology that is studying Computer Science and Business Management.
-I love working with people on projects, and my goal is to become a full-fledged Software Developer.
+I am a graduate from Wentworth Institute of Technology with a Bachelor's degree in Computer Science.
+I love working with people on projects and honing my skills as a programmer.
 Thanks for checking me out!

 <br />